aiuta-com/docs/docs/developer/scheme/consent.md

 Defines the methods for obtaining consent to process user photos.

 !!! warning "GDPR Compliance"
     Be careful when using implicit consent types.

-Ensure to review annotations :material-information-symbol: for clarity and compliance.
+    Ensure to review annotations :material-information-outline: for clarity and compliance.